djwrisley/RLAC/_posts/2024-02-08-cultural-heritage-numbers-S24.md

 **Advanced optional extra steps:**

+If you complete one of the following steps, you can skip step one in the instructions above.

+-Using the notebook `objects_with_places` choose one culture and try to make a map of the "creation place" of the art?
+Does the geography of the creation of the art pieces match the culture in question, or not?
+Why?

 -If you are already good in Python, can you adapt the code to look for the most common colors?
 The most common techniques?
 Or any other value from the attributes?
 What are you able to say about the cultures from these other persepectives?

--Using the notebook objects_with_places` choose one culture and try to make a map of the "creation place" of the art?
-Does the geography of the creation of the art pieces match the culture in question, or not?
-Why?

 Your assignment does not need to answer all the questions above, nor does it need to follow the steps one by one.
 It should be about 1250 words long, with relevant images saved from the notebooks, embedded links, etc. Use a markdown cheatsheet such as this [one](https://www.markdownguide.org/cheat-sheet) to stylize your post, adding different layout features and embedded links if needed.
 You can refer to the readings if you want to, but this is not necessary for this assignment.